 If you are a digital nomad like myself or have done any type of long-term traveling you probably know staying fit and healthy while traveling can be difficult.

 One of my friends here in Valencia is still working hard to get back in shape and lose the weight she gained while traveling across South-East Asia.

 And what about your exercise routine?
-Apart from when I lived in St Maarten where I went diving six days per week as part of my job, I know that it normally takes me a while before I get into a good exercise routine.
+After years of constant traveling, I know that it normally takes me a while before I get into a good exercise routine.

 One evening we met up with a group of digital nomads and remote workers and ended up talking about backaches, knee injuries, and other discomforts while traveling.

-So after spending a month with Melissa, receiving so many tips about how to stay fit, prevent backaches, and improve my posture, I asked her if she would like to put some of her tips in writing.
+So after spending a month with Melissa, and receiving so many tips about how to stay fit, prevent backaches, and improve my posture, I asked her if she would like to put some of her tips in writing.

 It is much easier to get into health routines when your life is stable.
 Things get more complicated when your life involves a lot of travel, hotel stays, quick meals, etc.

 Whether you travel for work or for fun, here are some things you can do to stay healthy and keep your body in good shape while you are traveling.